 The big man stepped aside and let Hernandez in.
 Inside the place there were many tables, booths with curtains for privacy, a well-stocked bar with beers, wines and liquors from all over Human Space.
 The barkeeps themselves were beautiful women in tight barmaid dresses that were designed to please the viewer.
 Roaming around the bar itself were other scantily clad women of all races and colors whose purpose was to please the patrons.

 In the Republic of Korea during the late 20th and early 21st centuries those same women were called “juicy girls.”
 Back then they weren’t prostitutes (or at least some of them weren’t) but they certainly came close to being whores.
 Their job wasn’t to have sex with patrons, but rather to entertain the bar’s guests and make money for the bar.
-One could hire them to sit and talk with you (and do a lot more than talk) if one were willing to drop the money to do so.
+One could hire them to sit and talk with you (and do a lot more than talk, but not actually have sex) if one were willing to drop the money to do so.

 On Sirius it was different.
 With the increased civil and economic liberties, as well as a government that was more than willing to look the other way if the right palms were greased, the rules were different.
 Just like their 21st century cousins these girls could be hired at ten or twenty credits (HF or Siriusian) a piece for a drink and some highly entertaining conversations and eye candy.
 But for those with money and the will to part with it the bar’s juicy girls could really ensure that one with the proper vices had a good time; on Sirius almost all of the juicy girls were prostitutes.
 Hernandez was told to find a private booth and to avail himself of one of the bar’s girls, if only to not draw attention from those in the bar who were doing the same.
 He politely dismissed two or three of the juicy girls who came to him until a very beautiful Korean woman in her mid-twenties came by.
 He waved her to him.

-She had black hair halfway down her back, wore a tight low-cut light blue halter top that might as well be a sports bra, a matching microskirt, and five-inch heels.
+She had black hair halfway down her back, wore a tight low-cut light blue halter top that only covered her breasts while leaving the rest of her torso bare, a matching microskirt, and very high heels.
 He wondered how the hell she managed to walk in those things.
-The only thing that made that outfit close to being legal was the fact that she wore nude colored nylons and nothing else, not even panties.

 He glanced at his chrono and saw that the people he was supposed to meet were going to be here in ten minutes, that’s if they didn’t decide to be late.
 Smiling at her he laid a twenty Siriusian Dollar banknote on the table in front of her.
 Her smile, although most likely fake, could’ve lit up a room as another woman (most likely one of the other workers or one who worked for the barkeep) collected it.